Getting Started with Modern Web Scraping: An Introduction

 How to Scrape Dynamic JavaScript Websites

 Out in the wild, many websites you encounter will be dynamic, meaning their content is generated on-the-fly using JavaScript rather than being pre-rendered on the server.
 These sites often require user interaction like clicking buttons or typing into forms before displaying their full content.
-Traditional web scrapers that only look at the initial HTML fail to capture this dynamic content, which is why browser automation capabilities are essential for comprehensive web scraping.
+Traditional web scrapers that only look at the initial HTML donโt capture this dynamic content right, which is why browser automation capabilities are essential for thorough web scraping.

 Firecrawl supports dynamic scraping by default.
-In the parameters of scrape_url
+In the parameters of scrape()

 , you can define necessary actions to reach the target state of the page you are scraping.
-As an example, we will build a scraper that will extract the following information from https://weather.com
+As an example, we will demonstrate actions functionality using a form-based website: httpbin.org/forms/post

 Fortunately, Firecrawl natively supports such interactions through the actions